 (Autoblogging tools find content based on the keywords you specify.
 Source: CovertVideoPress)

-Once you enter keywords into the autoblogging tool, the software will drip-feed content to your WordPress site or blog at regular or random intervals, depending on the settings you have specified …
+Once you enter keywords into the autoblogging software, the tool will drip-feed content to your WordPress site or blog at regular or random intervals, depending on the settings you have specified …

 (Autoblogging tools find and post content automatically to your site.
 Source: CovertVideoPress)